oschulz/julia-course/MachineLearning/README.md

 * Regression in Flux
 * Classification in Flux
 * Gaussian processes using Stheno
-* Variational inference in Flux

 ## Advanced Tutorials

-* Amortized inference
+* Variational inference and amortized inference in Julia
 * Reinforcement learning and metalearning in Flux
 * Bayesian deep learning with Turing and Flux
 * Solving inverse problems with Gen